OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 (now INDLUT_MODE_ENTRY on pm.h can be used only to change it)
 ```

 After you did this commit you realize that the name of a non-important variable should be change.
-The message of the commit changing the name of the variable should look like:
+The message of the commit changing the name of the variable should look like the following:

 ```
 chg: dev: Change pv_pm_neo_indirectLookUpEntry variable name @minor